-Welcome to the Camino de Santiago our aim is to help you with all the information you need for any of the Camino routes.
+Welcome to the Camino de Santiago we helped over a 1,000,000 visitors last year with information for the Camino routes.
 The most popular Camino route is the Camino Frances; this route starts in St Jean Pied de Port, France.
 It is the busiest and best supported route.

 Santiago de Compostela is the destination for all the Camino routes; you can walk, cycle, or even ride these walking paths.
 Most pilgrims walk and plan and organize everything themselves.
 This is where we can help – we are not a tour company – but we pass on our experience of walking, how hard it was, what walking gear we needed and how fit we had to be before setting out – see all the frequently asked questions.